gvwilson/fiction/voyage/index.md

 husbands, six wives, and some two dozen children, of whom nine (including Ryutaanan) were adoptees.
 For the next eight years, her days were filled with work, more work, and study.
-She spent three days a week, and the mornings of two more, working as a brickmason's apprentice<span class="sidenote">Like most Ruudian merchant families, the Tytærs reserved the family business for their blood children.</span> to pay off her debt to her adoptive parents.
+She spent three days a week, and the mornings of two more, working as a brickmason's apprentice<span class="note">Like most Ruudian merchant families, the Tytærs reserved the family business for their blood children.</span> to pay off her debt to her adoptive parents.
 Orangeday and Bluesday afternoons were set aside for lessons.
 In an unheated single room